LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 * While the size of the `validatorReveals` array is larger than `MAX_LENGTH_VALIDATOR_REVEALS`, delete the element of `validatorReveals` array with the smallest value of `height`.
     * By construction this should be the first element of the `validatorReveals` array.
-    * The value of the `MAX_LENGTH_VALIDATOR_REVEALS` constant is given in the initial configuration of the random module.
+    * The value of the `MAX_LENGTH_VALIDATOR_REVEALS` constant is given in the initial configuration of the Random module.
 It should be set as twice the maximum length of the chains validator set.
 For Lisk mainchain, `MAX_LENGTH_VALIDATOR_REVEALS = MAX_LENGTH_REVEALS_MAINCHAIN`.
 * Add a new element to the `validatorReveals` array with the following content:
     * `seedReveal = blockAssetObject.seedReveal`
     * `generatorAddress = b.header.generatorAddress`